gamozolabs/freetype_harness/README.md

 Whoa, why would this possibly exist.
 This is just a static-ly compiled riscv64ima binary which allows for some basic font stuff.

+If rv64ima means nothing to you, it's a much more stripped down soft float version of RISC-V which is capable of running pretty much any application and thus decreases the cost of making an emulator since you only need to worry about base instructions + atomics + muls and divs.
+Much simpler than supporting floats and stuff.

 I'm mainly throwing this on GitHub because getting a custom Rust core+std being compiled with custom CPU features is gonna be a neat trick for me in the future.
 Especially static + glibc, which Rust really doesn't support.